10up/slotfill-and-filter-demos/README.md

 1. Clone this repository into the plugin directory of a WordPress installation.
 2. Run `npm install` from the root of the plugin
-3. Run 'npm run dev' to compile the files and tell weback to watch for changes.
+3. Run `npm run dev` to compile the files and tell webpack to watch for changes.

 ## Section